 “The central city and the Central Eastside need wins,” Jonathan Malsin, owner of Beam Development, told the Prosper board.

-Opponents said Prosper is doing business with a firm that has a long record of monopolizing live entertainment.
-Portland is the last large city without a Live Nation Venue.
+Opponents said Prosper is doing business with a firm that aims to monopolize live entertainment in markets where it operates.
+Portland is the last large city without a Live Nation venue.

-Live Nation, based in Beverly Hills, Calif., abuses its multiple roles as a venue owner, promoter and ticket seller to keep rivals out of regional markets, the DOJ said in its complaint.
-Live Nation controls 338 music venues worldwide, including the Hayden Homes Amphitheater in Bend, the Gorge Amphitheatre in George, Wash., and Lumen Field in Seattle.
-It manages 410 bands, from U2 to Pitbull.
-In 2010, it bought Ticketmaster, giving it end-to-end control of the live music business.
+Live Nation, based in Beverly Hills, California, abuses its multiple roles as a venue owner, promoter and ticket seller to keep rivals out of regional markets, the DOJ said in its complaint.
+Live Nation controls 338 music venues worldwide, including the Hayden Homes Amphitheater in Bend, the Gorge Amphitheatre in George, Washington, and Lumen Field in Seattle.
+It manages 410 bands and musicians, from U2 to Pitbull.
+In 2010 it bought Ticketmaster, giving it end-to-end control of the live music business.

 “We had to ask them for things that they don’t do for other cities,” Colas said.
 “It wasn’t easy.”